neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 And she's recorded as telling the researchers her reaction to this exhibition and having to come to grips with what her father did.

-And she says, quote, I want to say that my father was not young when he went to war.
+And she says,
+> I want to say that my father was not young when he went to war.
+>

-He was born in 1908 and died in 1991.
+> He was born in 1908 and died in 1991.
+>

-He was not a party member.
+> He was not a party member.

-She continues.
+>

-Later he was drafted.
+> Later he was drafted.
+>

-My mother told me that in the 1950s, my father never slept with the window open and screamed terribly in his sleep every night about fire and children.
+> My mother told me that in the 1950s, my father never slept with the window open and screamed terribly in his sleep every night about fire and children.
+>

-She said it was simply horrible.
+> She said it was simply horrible.
+>

-Naturally, she says, I love my father very much.
+> Naturally, she says, I love my father very much.
+>

-He never told how it was when one shoots another person for the first time.
+> He never told how it was when one shoots another person for the first time.
+>

-Today that surprises me.
+> Today that surprises me.

-End quote.
+>

 She then mentions a famous, if you were alive, you remember in the 1980s, a famous meeting where Ronald Reagan met the German Chancellor at a German cemetery in Bitburg, and it became controversial because the press releases had said that they were just going to have sort of a reconciliation meeting.